Gamabumba/HADOOP-word-counting/README.md

 # HADOOP-word-counting
 This project shows how efficient word counting is on text data using MapReduce in Apache Hadoop.
 This is a classic task for continuing to work with data.
+run.txt contains a command to run via the console on Windos
 # Requirements
 Java (jdk)
 Apache Hadoop version 3.3.6